Subject Leader: Miss Kilkenny

 Speech and Language

-At Lee Brigg Infant School, language and communication underpins our whole curriculum.
+At Lee Brigg Infant & Nursery School, language and communication underpins our whole curriculum.
 Our children are immersed in language and literature and the development of spoken language and key vocabulary is an essential tool in unlocking learning opportunities across the curriculum.
 Therefore we develop our children's speech and language skills through a wide range of activities including role play, drama, discussions, assemblies and ensure that these skills are developed across all subject areas.

 Reading is taught across the curriculum, through guided and shared reading, using a range of reading schemes.
 These include fiction, non-fiction and poetry texts.
 We also have a wide selection of phonics readers to support the teaching and learning of phonics.